socar-esther/socar-esther.github.io/index.md

 <!-- <div class="toc" markdown="1"> -->
 ## Problem Statement: Zero/Few-shot Image Classification with Foundational Models

-In this year's FMDC challenge, we propose a business problem called car state classification in the open world.
-A car state classification aims to recognize a car's various statuses (i.e., exterior damage, dirt, wash, etc.) that occur in the real world, especially in SOCAR, the largest car-sharing platform in the Republic of Korea.
-The SOCAR requires its users to take pictures of cars before they drive, to monitor the car's status.
-Based on these images, SOCAR establishes an image classifier that identifies the car's various statuses and performs follow-up business actions for efficient business operation (i.e., washing the car if 'exterior dirt' is detected, sending the car if harsh damage is detected).
+In this year's FMDC challenge, we propose a business problem called **car state classification** in the open world.
+A car state classification aims to recognize a car's various states (i.e., exterior damage, dirt, wash, etc.) that occur in the real world, especially at SOCAR, the largest car-sharing platform in the Republic of Korea.
+The SOCAR requires its users to take pictures of cars before they drive, in order to monitor the car's state.
+Based on these images, SOCAR establishes an image classifier that identifies the car's various states and performs follow-up business actions for efficient business operation (i.e., washing the car if 'exterior dirt' is detected, sending the car for repair if harsh damage is detected).
 The most challenging part of managing this classifier is dealing with novel samples occurring in the real world.
 For example, how can we identify novel patterns of dirty cars?
 How can we recognize novel damage patterns such as harsh car breakage or accident?
-To resolve these challenges, leveraging FM's effectiveness, we propose the real-world car image dataset and empower the participants to solve this problem.
+To resolve these challenges, we propose the real-world car image dataset and encourage the participants to solve this problem.
 When we use (i.e., fine-tune) FMs in industry, one of the challenging hurdles is the lack of descriptive caption.
-While web-crawled large-scale datasets such as [LAION-5B]('https://laion.ai/blog/laion-5b/') have affluent captions on each image, real-world images usually have class-level or even weakly-labeled annotations.
-Then, how can we effectively fine-tune or transfer the inductive bias at the FMs into the particular domain?
-This will be a primary starting point for your journey to this challenge.
+While web-crawled large-scale datasets such as [LAION-5B]('https://laion.ai/blog/laion-5b/') have detailed captions on each image, real-world images usually have class-level or even weakly-labeled annotations.
+Then, what is an effective fine-tuning/transfer learning strategy for adapting FMs to the particular domain?
+This will be a good starting point for your journey to this challenge.
 <!-- </div> -->